cfgauss/r-novice-gapminder/_extras/guide.md

 ~~~
 {: .r}

-can pull out columns by specifying them using the `$` operator
+We can pull out columns using the `$` operator.

 ~~~
 cats$weight
 ~~~
 {: .r}

 ~~~
 cats$coat
 ~~~
 {: .r}

-can perform operations on columns within our data frame, just like with vectors
+We can perform operations on columns within our data frame, just like with
+vectors.

 ~~~
 #### Say we discovered that the scale weighs two Kg light: